Quick Links

 Wednesday - Library

-Wednesday - PE
+Wednesday - Outdoor PE

-Thursday - PE
+Thursday - Outdoor PE

 Please ensure your children bring their book bag to school on Tuesday ready for library days.
 The book bag should contain their library book so that we can swap it over for a new book for the following week.
 Book bags will then be returned to you on Wednesday.